LuciusMos/awesome-rl-env-zoo/CONTRIBUTING.md

-# Contributing to Awesome Decision Transformer
+# Contributing to Awesome RL Envs

-Anyone interested in Decision Transformer is welcomed to contribute to this repo:
+Anyone interested in RL Envs is welcomed to contribute to this repo:

-- You can add the classical or latest publications / tutorials directly to `README.md` and `your_create.md`.
+- You can add any useful academic envs, or enrich existing envs' descriptions to `README.md` and `your_create.md`.

 - You are welcomed to update anything helpful.